mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 $$
 v_j = \left\langle{m^{x_j} p^{y_j}}\right\rangle,
 $$
-i.e. the information that we have about the distribution.
+i.e., the information that we have about the distribution.
 That means that the constraint equation $\mathcal{L}$ to be used for this problem takes the form
 $$
 \mathcal{L} = -\sum_i P_i \ln P_i + \lambda_0 \left( 1 - \sum_i P_i \right)
   + \sum_{j>0} \lambda_j \left( v_j - \sum_i A_{ij} P_i \right),
 $$
-where $\lambda_0$ is the Lagrange multiplier associated with the normalization constraint, and $\lambda_j$ is the Lagrange multiplier associated with the
+where $\lambda_0$ is the Lagrange multiplier associated with the normalization constraint and $\lambda_j$ is the Lagrange multiplier associated with the
 $j^\text{th}$ constraint.
 This constraint equation is equivalent to Eq.
 $\ref{eq:constraint_eq}$, but now all the details of how to compute the moments are specified in matrix $\mathbf{A}$.